To all the students who wrote and passed the CAAE exams this spring. Give yourselves a big pat on the back. Well done!

 I always keep abreast with the software and upgrade as soon as new versions are released.
 I do this because even though two plus two is still four, or the Sun is in the same place in version 1.0 as it is in V9, other features are available in the later releases.

 New discovered planets like Eris, Sedna and co. have their positions.
 This capability may not appeal to all but it does to me.

-I became a Mac believer about five years ago.
-If you are too then you know what I’m talking about but I kept the windows computer for Solar Fire.
+I became a Mac believer a few years ago.
+If you are too then you know what I’m talking about, but I kept the windows computer for Solar Fire.

 My PC died earlier this year taking away my Solar Fire.
 It is essential that I have full astrology calculation capabilities and I had to request the kind help of a former student to print off a couple of client charts in SF which I needed immediately for clients booked in for consultations during that week.

 “Oh, but you can do it all by hand!”
 I hear you cry, “You don’t need a computer.”

 Well, yes, I can calculate what I needed by hand but who has the time?
 Come on.
 Really?